Positive Behavioral Solutions

 Trauma-Focused Cognitive Behavioral Therapy

-| Posttraumatic Stress Disorder and Trauma |
+| Posttraumatic Stress Disorder |

 • Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is a therapeutic intervention designed to help children, teens, and families overcome the impact of traumatic events.
-TF-CBT offers scientifically proven tools to:

 • TF-CBT serves children, teens, and families ages 3-18 years old who experience Post-Traumatic Stress Disorder and trauma symptoms from a traumatic event.